People

 guilherme.ciamponi@estudante.ufscar.br

-She studies biology at the University of Hamburg.
-In her Bachelor's thesis, she is comparing the biodiversity of rove beetles in protected and unprotected areas of the Jenischpark in Hamburg.
-Priscila currently also works on identifying beetles for the INPEDIV project of the LIB.
+She is a MSc student in Biology at the University of Hamburg.
+In her Bachelor's thesis, she was comparing the biodiversity of rove beetles in protected and unprotected areas of the Jenischpark in Hamburg.
+After the defence, Priscila continues working on beetles and provide technical support for molecular lab work.

 ycamiloguzmans@gmail.com